 \section{Robustness to Ramp‐Schedule Variations}

-In order to test whether our overall conclusions depend sensitively on the exact adiabatic schedule, we repeated the Aquila runs (and our paired‐DMRG analyses) with a slightly modified time series.
-All other parameters remained unchanged (ladder sizes $L=6,8,10$, $R_b/a=2.35$, $a=4.1\,\mu$m, $\rho=2$, $C_6$, etc.), but the detuning hold was halved and extended: See Table \ref{original_time_series} for the original schedule and Table \ref{modified_time_series} for the modified schedule.
+In order to test whether our overall conclusions depend sensitively on the exact adiabatic schedule, we repeated the Aquila runs with a slightly modified time series.
+All other parameters remained unchanged (ladder sizes $\nr=6,8,10$, $R_b/a=2.35$, $a=4.1\,\mu$m, $\rho=2$, $C_6$, etc.), but the detuning hold was halved and extended: See Table \ref{original_time_series} for the original schedule and Table \ref{modified_time_series} for the modified schedule.